hydroxycult/fugata/docs/architecture.md

 The replay cache prevents deletion token reuse.
 When a deletion request succeeds, the deletion token is added to the replay cache with a TTL.
 Subsequent deletion requests with the same token are rejected.
 The cache keys are the SHA-256 hash of the token for privacy.
 Entries expire after the configured TOKEN_REPLAY_TTL_HOURS.

 Both caches use parking_lot Mutex for synchronization rather than async mutexes because the critical sections are very fast (HashMap operations only) and don't contain await points.

-## Design Decisions

-The choice of Rust provides memory safety guarantees that eliminate entire classes of vulnerabilities common in C/C++ codebases.
-The type system enforces correctness at compile time.
-The ownership model prevents data races.
-There are no null pointer dereferences, buffer overflows, or use-after-free bugs unless explicitly introduced through unsafe code, which this project does not use.

-SQLx was chosen over Diesel because it provides async support natively rather than through compatibility layers.
-The compile-time query checking catches SQL errors during builds rather than at runtime.
-Supporting both PostgreSQL and SQLite with the same query syntax simplifies testing while allowing production deployments to use a proper database.

-The fail-closed audit logging design prioritizes security over availability.
-Some systems log on a best-effort basis to maximize uptime.
-Fugata takes the opposite approach: if we cannot audit a security event, we cannot proceed with the operation.
-This creates a complete audit trail at the cost of failing requests when the audit system is down.

-The decision not to encrypt metadata is intentional.
-Metadata is meant for user-provided labels to help organize secrets, not for storing sensitive data.
-Encrypting it would require a searchable encryption scheme or revealing data to decrypt for searches, both of which add significant complexity.
-The system assumes users understand not to put sensitive data in metadata, and this is documented clearly.

-The lack of automatic expiry cleanup is a pragmatic choice for a reference implementation.
-Expired secrets are deleted lazily when accessed.
-For production systems, a periodic cleanup job running every few hours would keep the database size bounded.
-This can be implemented externally through a simple cron job that queries for expired secrets and deletes them.

-Local KMS is intentionally insecure for production use.
-It exists solely to make local development easy without requiring external dependencies.
-The documentation emphasizes this clearly and repeatedly to ensure users don't accidentally deploy it in production.
-The KEK lives in process memory, not an HSM, and rotations are impossible without data migration.

-The token bucket rate limiting algorithm was chosen because it's well-understood, simple to implement correctly, and provides good burst handling.
-Alternative algorithms like leaky bucket or sliding window log were considered but offered no significant advantages for this use case while being more complex.

 ## Security Boundaries